dfsp-spirit/brainload/README.md

 ## What about visualization?

-In general, you should write output files in standard formats (nifti is a good choice, and nibabel is your friend here) and use standard brain visualization tools like `fsleyes` or `freeview`.
+Brainload loads (and in very few cases writes) files in standard neuroimaging formats (nifti, mgh/mgz) and does not introduce any new file formats, so you can use any standard viewer for the data.
+All the standard neuroimaging software packages come with a viewer, and most people will have several viewers installed anyways I guess.
+Examples include `fsleyes` from FSL, `freeview` that is included with FreeSurfer, or the stand-alone viewer `3DSlicer`.

+To visualize directly in Python, e.g. for debugging while developing a script, or in an interactive jupyter notebook, there are different options, usually based on matplotlib (2D) and mayavi (3D):
+- If you are interesting in a full solution that can provide output in publication quality, I suggest you have a look at [PySurfer](https://pysurfer.github.io/).
+The project is mature and works great.
-To visualize directly in Python, e.g., in a jupyter notebook, there are different options.
-While `brainload` itself does not care about visualization, I am working on the [brainview](https://github.com/dfsp-spirit/brainview) package that is designed to visualize morphometry data in 3D on brain surfaces.
+- While `brainload` itself does not care about visualization, I am working on the [brainview](https://github.com/dfsp-spirit/brainview) package that is designed to visualize morphometry data in 3D on brain surfaces.
 The goal is to provide an easy-to-use interface to quickly visualize data loaded with `brainload` or any other tool.
-The module will only provide basic visualization functions intended for live inspection of your data.
-If you are interesting in a full solution that can provide output in publication quality, I suggest you have a look at [PySurfer](https://pysurfer.github.io/) instead.
+The module will only provide basic visualization functions intended for live inspection of your data though.

 ## Obtaining suitable pre-processed sMRI input data for brainload